arminebner/arminebner/README.md

 ### Hi there 👋

-I’m currently learning Web-Development @WBS-Coding-School.
+I’m currently involved in the Pexon-Consulting Trainee-Program.

-For a long time I always came back to "programming" as kind of a hobby but never had any intentions to do it in terms of a professional career.

-But... the time has finally come and I am very happy and excited to start the journey - And It starts here ;)
+So I am currently learning Python, CI/CD and Cloud-Technologies.

 <!--
 **arminebner/arminebner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.